LUMP SUM INCOME (INCOME) (FAM)

 FANF payments cannot resume during a period of ineligibility.

-1. Change in the FANF SON: The *FANF SON is reviewed annually in July and adjusted as necessary.
+1. Change in the FANF SON: The FANF SON is reviewed annually in July and adjusted as necessary.
 An assistance group may request recalculation of the period of ineligibility due to a change in the FANF SON if they reapply for financial assistance.
+An increase in the assistance group size is not considered an increase in the FANF SON.

 - Reduce the original lump sum by the amount budgeted for ineligible months already gone by at the old FANF SON.